S

 How to set a column type

-2. Open the column settings.
+2. Open the settings for the column you want to configure.

 3. Choose Text, Number, Date, Boolean, or Enum.

-5. Click Save to apply.
+5. Click Save to apply the change.

 At a glance

-Type Good for Example (input → output)
+Type Good for Example

-Number Prices, quantities, metrics 1234567.891,234,567.89 (Decimal) / 1.23M (Compact)
+Number Prices, quantities, metrics 1234567.891,234,567.89 or 1.23M

-Date Deadlines, events 2025-01-15Jan 15, 2025 (Default) / 2025-01-15 (ISO)
+Date Deadlines, events 2025-01-15Jan 15, 2025 or 2025-01-15

 Text